Vyral/base-template/_posts/2018-06-20-how-can-you-compete-with-cash-buyers.md

   https://s3.amazonaws.com/vyralmarketing/Valerie+Hunter-Kelly/+Videos/2018/June/Clarksville%252C+Tennessee+Real+Estate+Agent-+How+Can+You+Compete+With+Cash+Buyers%253F.mp4
 pullquote: >-
-  When you are getting a mortgage, there are lots of things you can do to make your offers just as attractive as that of a cash buyer.
+  When you are getting a mortgage, there are lots of things you can do to make your offer just as attractive as that of a cash buyer.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false